Alkali Lake Industrial Complex, 1985

 I remember I might need to run.

 He puts his hand in the light and winces as the claws come back out, trembling like they scare him too, and I can see how they come through his skin in such a wrong way.
 I press on his arm, they retract, and the ripped skin folds back into place.
-Where the blood is on his legs there are no cuts there either.
+Where the blood is on his legs there are no cuts either.

 I look at the scabs and purple-green spots on my legs and touch his hands again.
 All hand, all human.
 My legs are hurt, but his aren’t and that’s better, better than anything.
 I concentrate hard, stare at my knees, and clench my toes.
 And my body obeys, giving me fresh skin without funny colors that look like mold.
 I’m so excited I smile at him.
 He looks afraid.

-I step out after him, the light hurting my eyes.
+I step out after him, the light still hurting my eyes.
 A dozen heartbeats wait around each corner at the ends of the hall.
 He snaps at me to go back in the room, but I’m already walking and am never going back in that room.
 Standing close to the wall, I turn my head around the corner and watch all the guns click as all the eyes go wide.

 My friend pushes me behind him fast, but the guards are running away, radio static chasing them, ruining the fun.
 I run over to the other corner of the hall, but those guards got scared too and are gone.
 Someone grabs me by the arm, and I hiss and bury my claws in their hand.
 My friend lets go fast and I jump away, scared now.